The iPhone 8 rumour mill is heating up, particularly in light of the fact that 2017 is the 10th anniversary of the launch of the iPhone.

 Current iPhones and iPads can be unlocked using just your fingerprint, thanks to the Touch ID sensor.
 But with this patent, future iPhones and other devices could be unlocked using facial recognition: effectively, your face becomes your password.

-Also in February, JPMorgan analyst Rod Hall backed up this theory with his own prediction that the iPhone 8 will have a 3D laser scanner for face recognition, replacing Touch ID.
+JPMorgan analyst Rod Hall backed up this theory with his own prediction that the iPhone 8 will have a 3D laser scanner for face recognition, replacing Touch ID.
 (Working on the current widespread belief that there will be three new iPhones in autumn 2017, Hall says the iPhone 8 will definitely get the scanner, while the iPhone 7s and iPhone 7s Plus may or may not.)
+He expects the scanner to add between $10 and $15 to the production cost per unit.

-Scoble isn't the only pundit predicting that Apple - and the iPhone in particular - are about to plunge into the world of augmented reality.
-Business Insider claims that the company is already working on ways to integrate AR elements into the iPhone's Camera app.
+Scoble isn't the only pundit predicting that Apple is about to plunge into the world of augmented reality.
+Business Insider claims the company is already working on ways to integrate AR elements into the iPhone's Camera app.

 Business Insider further predicts that the iPhone's camera app will be able to recognise "and manipulate" faces in augmented reality.